node-dot-cpp/memory-safe-cpp/library/doc/EASTL-and-containers.md

 We define two kind of iterators for each container: _regular_ iterator and __safe__ iterator.
 None of them will dereference invalid memory.
 However both of them can dereference an _empty slot_, see [dezombiefy iterators](dezombiefy-iterators.md) for more information on this.

 1. _Regular_ iterator.
-Has the same set of rules than a __raw__ pointer, should be allowed to exist only on the stack and lifetime should be validated by _static checker_.
+Has the same set of rules than a __raw__ pointer, should be allowed to exist only on the stack and lifetime should be validated by _safememory-checker_.

 2. __Safe__ iterator.
 Has the same set of rules that a `soft_ptr`, can be stored on the heap, and has means to verify where the target memory is still valid or not.